 A user agent MAY include a Urgency header field in its request.
-The push service MUST only deliver messages with an urgency greater than or equal to the value of the header field as defined in the Table of Urgency Values.
+The push service MUST NOT deliver messages with lower urgency than the value of the header field as defined in the Table of Urgency Values.

 Each push message is pushed as the response to a synthesized GET request sent in a PUSH_PROMISE.
 This GET request is made to the push message resource that was created by the push service when the application server requested message delivery.
 The synthetic request MUST provide a URI for the push resource corresponding to the push message subscription in a link relation of type "urn:ietf:params:push".
 This enables the user agent to differentiate the source of the message.
 The response body is the entity body from the most recent request sent to the push resource by an application server.